martlin2cz/Jevernote/README.md

     $ clone https://github.com/martlin2cz/Jevernote
     $ cd jevernote
     $ mvn clean package
-    $ alias jevernote="java -jar target/Jevernote-0.3-jar-with-dependencies.jar"
+    $ alias jevernote="java -jar target/Jevernote-0.4-jar-with-dependencies.jar"

 ## Sample usage
 To run jevernote you need __evernote authorisation token__.
-It is some string containing key-valued informations and for developpers can be found [here](https://www.evernote.com/api/DeveloperToken.action).
-Access to app for real users is in progress.
+It is some string containing key-valued informations and can be found (generated) (for production use) [here](https://www.evernote.com/api/DeveloperToken.action).
+More reading about developper tokens is avaible [here](https://dev.evernote.com/doc/articles/dev_tokens.php).

 Once you have generated token, you can clone your notebooks (assuming having notebooks `foo` and `bar` and note `Lorem Ipsum` in `foo`):